jaykumarprajapati-inventyv/Training-2024-25/README.md

 ```
 Training-2024-2025/                 # Root Folder
 │
+├── Advent Of Code/            # Folder for Advent of Code challenges
+│   ├── Day1/                  # Day 1 of Advent of Code
+│   │   ├── Part1              # Part 1 of Day 1
+│   │   └── Part2              # Part 2 of Day 1
+│   │   └── README.md          # Documentation for Day 1
+│   ├── Day2/                  # Day 2 of Advent of Code
+│   │   ├── Part1              # Part 1 of Day 2
+│   │   └── Part2              # Part 2 of Day 2
+│   │   └── README.md          # Documentation for Day 2
+│   ├── Day3/                  # Day 3 of Advent of Code
+│   │   ├── Part1              # Part 1 of Day 3
+│   │   └── Part2              # Part 2 of Day 3
+│   │   └── README.md          # Documentation for Day 3
+│   └── README.md              # Root documentation for Advent of Code
+│
 ├── Bootstrap/                      # Folder containing Bootstrap task
 │   │
 │   ├── Task1/                     # Task1 folder